cakephp/docs/en/orm/behaviors/tree.rst

 Recovering with custom sort field
 =================================

-By default the recover method sorts the items using the primary key.
+By default, recover() sorts the items using the primary key.
 This works great if this is a numeric (auto increment) column, but can lead to weird results if you use UUID's.